On a conjecture by Pierre Cartier about a group of associators: Group of associators : polynomial relations among convergent polyz etas and identification of local coordinates

 \item More generally, by Corollary \ref{associators}, the action of the Galois differential group of polylogarithms states, for any Lie series $C$, the associator $\Phi=Z_{\minishuffle}e^C$ is the concatenation of some Chen generating series $e^C$ and $e^{x_0\log\varepsilon}$ and then the Chen generating series $S_{\eps\path1-\eps}$ and finally, $e^{x_1\log\varepsilon}$~:

-\end{enumerate} } \end{remark}
+\end{enumerate} \end{remark}

 By construction (see Theorem \ref{associatorgp}) the associator $\Phi$ is then the noncommutative generating series of the finite parts of the coefficients of the Chen generating series $S_{z_0\path1-z_0}e^C$, for $z_0=\eps\rightarrow0^+$.
-Hence, by Corollary \ref{polynomialrealisation}, we get the following

-\begin{corollary} Let $\Phi\in dm(A)$.
-For any differential produced formal power series $S$ over $X$ (rational power series or polynomial), there exists a differential representation $(\calA,f)$ such that~:
+Hence, \begin{corollary} Let $\Phi\in dm(A)$.
+For any differential produced formal power series $S$ over $X$, there exists\footnote{See Corollary \ref{polynomialrealisation} of Annexe B.} a {\em differential representation} $(\calA,f)$ such that~:

 \end{corollary}